Yung Raja: Career

 Before becoming a singer-songwriter, Ahamed was a child actor acting in local dramas and having cameos in films including Ah Boys to Men 3: Frogmen and Joker Game.

 Released in early 2018, Yung Raja's debut single was a remix of "Gucci Gang" by Lil Pump, titled "Poori Gang".
 Yung Raja came to prominence after being featured in an episode of the Malaysia hip hop web-series, 16 Baris, in 2018.
 The same year, he rose to prominence with the single "Mustafa", which was followed by "Mad Blessings".
 A sequel to "Mad Blessings", titled "The Dance Song", was released in October 2020.

 In 2019, Ahamed hosted the Asian reboot of YO!
 MTV Raps alongside Kim Lee.
 Yung Raja was one of six inaugural signees of Def Jam Southeast Asia (alongside Joe Flizzow, Daboyway, Fariz Jabba and A.Nayaka) in September 2019.
 After becoming the first Asian artist signed to Alamo Records, he released the single "Mami" in March 2021.
-Yung Raja gained international attention after "Mami" was featured in a The Tonight Show segment when Jimmy Fallon roasted the song's repetitive hook.
+Yung Raja gained international attention after "Mami" was featured in The Tonight Show segment when Jimmy Fallon roasted the song's repetitive hook.
+In November 2023, he was chosen as a supporting act for American rapper 50 Cent's show in Mumbai, as part of The Final Lap Tour, alongside rappers Divine, Prabh Deep and SVDP.